Prostanoids: Prostaglandins, Prostacyclins

 Biosynthesis of prostaglandins - the synthases

 Thus, PGH2 is converted to PGE2 by prostaglandin E synthases, of which at least three forms exist that are structurally distinct; two microsomal forms (mPGES-1/2) require glutathione, while a cytosolic form is glutathione independent.
 The most important of these is the cytosolic enzyme (cPGES), which together with mPGES-2 is expressed constitutively in many different types of cell.
 The other microsomal PGE synthase (mPGES-1) is induced by inflammatory stimuli and works in concert with the inducible COX-2; it is over-expressed in various tumours.
-The membrane-bound mPGES-2 is a bifunctional enzyme that may be involved in the pathogenesis of liver diseases.
+The membrane-bound mPGES-2 is a bifunctional enzyme that may be a factor in the pathogenesis of liver diseases.

 PGD2 is formed in an analogous manner through an intramolecular rearrangement from PGH2 by the action of prostaglandin D synthases, which exist in two forms that are evolutionarily distinct but convergent in the nature of the products formed; one is located in the central nervous system, testes and heart (glutathione independent) and the other in inflammatory and immune cells (glutathione dependent).
 In rat peritoneal macrophages, PGD synthase and COX‑1 appear to work cooperatively.

 Prostaglandin F (PGF), the most common stereochemical form, is synthesised by two main routes.
-PGE2 is the precursor for a cytosolic enzyme prostaglandin E 9-ketoreductase (carbonyl reductase 1), which is an NADPH-dependent oxidoreductase with a wide range of substrate specificities and tissue expression, but PGF can be produced directly from PGH2 by the action of prostaglandin H-endoperoxide reductase, requiring NADPH.
+PGE2 is the precursor for a cytosolic enzyme prostaglandin E 9-ketoreductase (carbonyl reductase 1), which is an NADPH-dependent oxidoreductase with a wide range of substrate specificities and tissue expression, but PGF can be produced directly from PGH2 by the action of prostaglandin H‑endoperoxide reductase, requiring NADPH.
 Interestingly, this enzyme can utilize PGD2 as a substrate for the synthesis of another of the four stereochemical forms of PGF, i.e., 9α,11β-PGF, in the uterus to promote uterine contractions.
-PGE2 is the major product of prostaglandin biosynthesis pathways induced by pro-inflammatory substances and with its metabolite PGF, it is involved in a positive feedback loop to regulate COX-2 expression.
+PGE2 is the major product of prostaglandin biosynthesis pathways induced by pro-inflammatory substances and with its metabolite PGF, it takes part in a positive feedback loop to regulate COX-2 expression.

 The cyclopentenone prostaglandins A and J, with reactive α,β-unsaturated keto groups, are produced by spontaneous dehydration reactions (non-enzymatic) from PGE and PGD, respectively, i.e., removal of two hydrogen atoms and one oxygen atom across the 9‑hydroxyl-carbon 10 region to form a cyclopentenone ring, and further modifications can then occur.
 PGA2 isomerizes to form the highly unstable PGC2, which rapidly undergoes a secondary isomerization to produce PGB2.
 In vitro, in the presence of human serum albumin, it has been demonstrated that PGD2 is transformed into three dehydration products, i.e., 15‑deoxy-PGD2, Δ12-PGJ2 and 15‑deoxy-Δ12,14-PGJ2 (the last two via the intermediate PGJ2).